The Ultimate Guide On How To Properly Prepare Tea

 A cup of tea is wonderful on those days when we are feeling upset, depressed or down.
 But… do we really know how to properly prepare tea?
-In this article, we will explain how to properly prepare the world’s most popular teas.
+Today, we will explain how to properly prepare the world’s most popular teas.

-The leaves that are used to prepare this tea are subjected to dehydration, drying and rolling processes.
-Given that green tea leaves do not go through any fermentation process, their nutrients and properties remain almost perfectly intact.
+Given that green tea leaves do not suffer any fermentation process, their nutrients and properties remain almost perfectly intact.
 It has a green color and a very refreshing taste.

 White tea is prepared with leaves that are still closed (buds) of the plant.
 These leaves are dehydrated and they do not undergo a fermentation process or an oxidation process.
 This tea has a very mild flavor and its name was coined due to the color of the buds.